-Membership in the Metro Suburban Conference
+Membership in the Upstate Eight Conference

-The District shall be a member of the Metro Suburban Conference, and shall participate in interscholastic and academic activities sponsored by the conference and its member schools.
+The District shall be a member of the Upstate Eight Conference, and shall participate in interscholastic and academic activities sponsored by the conference and its member schools.

-Reviewed and Adopted: February 22, 2016
+Reviewed and Adopted: November 18, 2024

-Title IX Sexual Harassment Grievance Procedure
+Title IX Grievance Procedure

-Sexual harassment affects a student's ability to learn and an employee's ability to work.
-Providing an educational and workplace environment free from sexual harassment is an important District goal.
-The District does not discriminate on the basis of sex in any of its education programs or activities, and it complies with Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
-Part 106) concerning everyone in the District's education programs and activities, including applicants for employment, students, parents/guardians, employees, and third parties.
+Discrimination on the basis of sex, including sex-based harassment, affects a student's ability to learn and an employee's ability to work.
+Providing an educational and workplace environment free from discrimination on the basis of sex is an important District goal.

+The District does not discriminate on the basis of sex and prohibits sex discrimination in any education program or activity that it operates, as required by Title IX of the Education Amendments of 1972 (Title IX) and its implementing regulations (34 C.F.R.
+Part 106), including against applicants for employment, students, parents/guardians, employees, and third parties.

-Title IX Sexual Harassment Prohibited
+Title IX Sex Discrimination Prohibited